embedded-by-n/Pear-Pie/README_DESIGN_BRIEF.md

 More broadly, I hope to contribute to the development of affordable, scalable, privacy-preserving technologies that expand equitable access to innovation for marginalised and low-socioeconomic communities.
 I believe that meaningful technological progress should not only advance capability, but also dignity, autonomy, and opportunity.

+# Conceptual Contribution: A Cybernetic Model of Lived Expertise.
+This project proposes a cybernetic interpretation of lived expertise as the feedback signal linking the Social Model of Disability, Affordance Theory, participatory design, and the Curb Cut Effect.
+It argues that repeated interaction with environmental barriers generates situated knowledge that cannot be fully obtained through observation alone.
+By recognising lived expertise as a legitimate form of systems knowledge and incorporating it into the design process, interventions can improve environmental affordance, reduce disability, and generate broader societal benefits through the Curb Cut Effect.
+This conceptual model positions lived expertise as the feedback signal that enables inclusive systems to learn, adapt, and continually improve.

+(Insert the feedback loop diagram here.)

+The Pear Pie Cyber-Physical Home System is designed as an applied demonstration of this conceptual model.

 # WHAT is it:  A general overview.
 The Pear Pie is a cyber-physical system that reimagines what a smart home system of the future could be like and who it could be designed for.
 It is a low-cost, scalable, high-privacy and ultra-low power distributed network of pods with edge machine learning capability.\